A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 According to the SEC’s filing rules for Form 8-K, this gets filed under “Item 4.01.
 Changes in Registrant’s Certifying Accountant.”
 According to the Form 8-K instructions, “… a report is to be filed or furnished within four business days after the occurrence of the event.
 If the event occurs on a Saturday, Sunday, or holiday on which the Commission is not open for business then the four business day period shall begin to run on and include the first business day thereafter.”

 Do I have to file a Schedule 13D or 13G (Form SC 13D/SC 13G)?
+When am I required to file a Schedule 13G?

 The rules and regulations governing beneficial ownership of securities are covered in